 Thematic multivariate visualization (3D)

-Each renderer has a visualVariables property which allows developers to define simple data-driven visualizations based on numeric attributes with color, size, opacity, rotation, or any combination of two or more variables.
+Each renderer (except HeatmapRenderer) has a visualVariables property which allows developers to define simple data-driven visualizations based on numeric attributes with color, size, opacity, rotation, or any combination of two or more variables.
 Any renderer and visual variable may be applied to layers of any geometry type in both 2D MapViews and 3D SceneViews.
 Read the documentation for Renderer for more detailed information about how to apply renderers to a FeatureLayer.

 The 2D symbols listed in the table below may be used to visualize features in either 2D MapViews or 3D SceneViews.
 It is recommended, however, that they only be used for layers added in MapViews.
 The symbol contains properties such as color, size, and outline (depending on the symbol type) that defines the visualization of features in a layer.
 The color and size properties may be altered using visualVariables on the renderer.

 Read the documentation for Symbol and its subclasses for more details.

 The 3D symbols listed in the table below may only be used to visualize features in 3D SceneViews.
 Unlike 2D symbols, 3D symbols are containers for symbol layers.
 One or more symbol layers determines the visualization of a 3D symbol.
 A 3D symbol must have at least one symbol layer for features to render in the view.
 While more than one symbol layer may be used to define a 3D symbol, only one symbol layer is supported when applying visualVariables to the renderer.
 The table below lists each symbol layer along with the symbol types and geometries to which each may be applied.